Last updated on September 13th, 2021 at 12:51 pm

 Looking to plan the perfect Romania road trip?
 Then, look no further!
 Here’s everything you need to know to enjoy the most amazing road trip in Romania.

 The first time we ever drove abroad was back in 2014 during a mini road trip across Tuscany, which we probably hadn’t planned so well, in retrospect.
-However, we recently planned an amazing Romania road trip thanks to the lessons learnt from our past mistakes.
-So, here’s our ultimate guide to help you plan and enjoy a fantastic road trip in Romania, one of Eastern Europe’s best-kept secrets.
+However, we managed to plan an amazing Romania road trip thanks to the lessons learnt from our past mistakes.

 Some of the links in this article are affiliate ones.